 Often, plagiarism is identified on a minor level where the occurrence is when the authors were found to plagiarize words from their own prior published works.
 Regardless of whether or not the two articles are from the same author(s), it is an unacceptable practice occurrence.
 Plagiarism also comes in the form of inadequate referencing or quoting the conclusions of published papers without a link to authorship.
 This is a more common situation.
 However, it is a more serious problem for the author, because it involves other authors with copyright protected publications already in press.
 From this standpoint, the issue is less of a conflict professionally if it is caught during the review or editing process, because it would not have been published yet.
 Given the possibility of an article submission to take on a form of redundancy (repetitive ideas of the same author), duplication (double-publishing) or plagiarism (copying), such instances may result in swift and direct action, possibly prohibition from further submissions to the Journal altogether.

 Medical Dosimetry and the AAMD do not tolerate plagiarism or any misrepresentation of original work.
 Authors found in violation of this position will be barred from further submissions to the Journal.
 This is a risk for not only the Corresponding Author, but to all other Co-authors on the identified manuscript as well.
+Submission declaration and verification

 for more information), that it is not under consideration for publication elsewhere, that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and that, if accepted, it will not be published elsewhere in the same form, in English or in any other language, including electronically without the written consent of the copyright-holder.
 To verify compliance, your article may be checked by Crossref Similarity Check

 and other originality or duplicate checking software.
 Use of inclusive language

 Inclusive language acknowledges diversity, conveys respect to all people, is sensitive to differences, and promotes equal opportunities.
 Content should make no assumptions about the beliefs or commitments of any reader; contain nothing which might imply that one individual is superior to another on the grounds of age, gender, race, ethnicity, culture, sexual orientation, disability or health condition; and use inclusive language throughout.
 Authors should ensure that writing is free from bias, stereotypes, slang, reference to dominant culture and/or cultural assumptions.
 We advise to seek gender neutrality by using plural nouns ("clinicians, patients/clients") as default/wherever possible to avoid using "he, she," or "he/she."
 We recommend avoiding the use of descriptors that refer to personal attributes such as age, gender, race, ethnicity, culture, sexual orientation, disability or health condition unless they are relevant and valid.
 When coding terminology is used, we recommend to avoid offensive or exclusionary terms such as "master", "slave", "blacklist" and "whitelist".
 We suggest using alternatives that are more appropriate and (self-) explanatory such as "primary", "secondary", "blocklist" and "allowlist".
 These guidelines are meant as a point of reference to help identify appropriate language but are by no means exhaustive or definitive.
 Reporting sex- and gender-based analysesReporting guidance

 All authors should have made substantial contributions to all of the following: (1) the conception and design of the study, or acquisition of data, or analysis and interpretation of data, (2) drafting the article or revising it critically for important intellectual content, (3) final approval of the version to be submitted.